 then retracts it, all the while fanning its long white feathers, heightening the enticement.

-In the painting, the suggestion of soft breezes whispering through airy plumes is
+In the painting, the suggestion of soft breezes whispering through airy plumes

-hypnotic.
+almost hypnotic.
 As if their flirtatious appearance wasn’t wildly attractive enough to a

 pollinator, they bear a long emerald nectar spur which emits an attractive nocturnal